 Six research questions and three hypotheses were generated for this study about the relationships among student demographic characteristics, curriculum characteristics, academic characteristics, and critical thinking performance.
 These are based on the key gaps in the literature, the recommendations of this study, and the theoretical framework that was used to guide this study.

-Black, Leslie Rowntree, "Relationship Among Demographic, Academic and Curriculum Characteristics, Emphasizing Arts Education and Critical Thinking Performance in 12th Grade High School Students" (2012).
-Student Theses, Dissertations, Portfolios and Projects.
+Rowntree Black, Leslie, "Relationship Among Demographic, Academic and Curriculum Characteristics, Emphasizing Arts Education and Critical Thinking Performance in 12th Grade High School Students" (2012).
+Student Theses, Dissertations, and Portfolios.
 283.